 We made a 2-color silkscreen poster here at the BlackCatTips studio.
 I wrote a little story of a family reunion picnic gone awry — like I would imagine a lot must do.
 A family picnic sounds like a good idea but then you get knee-deep and the wind blows funny and all the sudden it is decided to just call it off and head back home.

 The bees came to visit, the basket sprung a leak and lil’ Bobby had a rough go.

 What is a BlackCatTips?

 A BlackCatTips is a painter and muralist.
 A BlackCatTips is a poet and a thinker— a teller of tales.
 A BlackCatTips is Kyle Brooks, a street folk artist from way down in the American South.

 In addition to his studio and mural work, Brooks creates street poems and whimsical roadside art installations.
 With his brush, bright colors and a few found materials, he paints the world happy.

-Brooks lives in Arabia Mountain U.S.A., Georgia with his wife and old dog.
+Brooks lives in Arabia Mountain U.S.A., Georgia with his wife, new baby son and old dog.
 He also likes hot drinks, biscuit houses and growing orchids.